50/50 Custody Schedules for Parents Who Want to Share Parenting Time

 2-2-5 schedule

-A 2-2-5 is a 50/50 custody schedule in which the child or children spend two consecutive days with one parent, two consecutive days with the other parent, and then five consecutive days with the first parent.
+A 2-2-5 is a 50/50 custody schedule in which the child or children spend two consecutive days with one parent, two consecutive days with the other parent, and five consecutive days with the first parent.

 This schedule alternates back and forth between the two parents each week.